timosarkar/www/content/atproto.md

 +++
 date = '2025-03-14T11:12:39+01:00'
 draft = true
-title = '🧢 ATproto in a nutshell'
+title = 'ATproto in a nutshell'
 +++

 **ATproto** is somewhat of a new communication protocol for the social internet layer.
 I have originally first heard about it when a lot of users pivoted to alternative platforms during the Elon Musk takeover of Twitter.
 Back then, the social media platform **Bluesky** gained a lot of traction for picking up these users into their new ATproto-based platform.